RobertoBorges/AksLab/IaC/terraform-deployment/README.md

 The deployment can be customized by modifying the variable files in the `environments` directory or by providing variables inline.
 Key configuration parameters include:

 - `random_seed`: String used to generate unique resource names
-- `user_object_id`: The Azure AD Object ID of the user who will have admin access
 - `location`: Azure region for resource deployment

 ## Accessing the AKS Cluster